-Christmas in the NBA is too epic for some players to wear just one pair of shoes
+Christmas in the NBA is too epic for average shoes

 There aren’t too many joys in this world quite like waking up on Christmas morning, checking under the tree and finding a crisply wrapped box that stores a fresh new pair of sneakers.
 You know … the ones your mama swore she wouldn’t get you, so you asked Santa, just in case.

-On Monday, players hooping as part of the NBA’s loaded schedule of Christmas Day games will experience a similar moment.
-For them, the sneaker companies with which they’ve inked endorsement deals play a kind of Santa, presenting their brand ambassadors with special edition shoes to celebrate the holiday season.
+On Tuesday, players hooping as part of the NBA’s loaded schedule of Christmas Day games will experience a similar moment.
+For them, it’s the sneaker companies with which they’ve inked endorsement deals that play Santa, presenting their brand ambassadors with special-edition shoes to celebrate the holiday season.
 Before games, boxes await at lockers, ready to be laced up and taken for a spin.

-From traditional red-and-green colorways to graphics of snowflakes and snowmen to designs incorporating Dr. Seuss’ Grinch, there are truly no limits on holiday kicks design.
+From traditional red-and-green colorways to designs incorporating Dr. Seuss’ Grinch, there are truly no limits on holiday kicks designs.
 Shoes have steadily become more and more complex, and more festive, as the ritual continues to grow and spread joy throughout the league.
-Starting with Michael Jordan’s Air Jordan 13s in 1997 and ending in 2016 with an icy pair of Adidas sported by Derrick Rose, these are the top 45 sneakers worn on every NBA Christmas since 1997.
+Starting with Michael Jordan’s Air Jordan 13s in 1997 and ending in 2017 with an icy pair of custom Air Jordan 11s, featuring snowflakes and snowmen, sported by Marcus Morris, these are the top 50 sneakers worn on the past 20 NBA Christmas Days.

 1997 Michael Jordan in Air Jordan 13